sinsunsan/archiref_wiki/Debug-javascript.md

 * **Add break point in console**

 It's possible to add break point with chrome of firebug, interupt the script, and know the value of every variables at each step

+* **Drupal cache is strange !**
+Even if the cache suppose to be off, the cache could still be active. drush cc all after every change is a good way to solve this